Skip to content

 • how many units of each item you will provide; and

-• the agreed retail sale price.
+• the retail sale price.

 You may also want to include a picture of each item in the agreement or in a schedule or annexure to the agreement.
 This will make it clear what goods the agreement is referring to and can save a lot of trouble in the long run, particularly if there is a dispute.

 Your consignment agreement needs to outline the legal title of the goods.
-That is, specifying the consignor will retain ownership of the goods until the consignee sells the goods to the consumer or third party.
+That is, specifying the consignor will retain ownership of the goods until the consignee sells the goods to the consumer or a third party.
 Although the consignor retains ownership of the goods, it is vital to ensure that the consignee is responsible for the goods while they are in the consignee’s possession.
 Specifying this responsibility will ensure that the consignee takes care of the consignor’s goods in the process.

 Liability